rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 to give you the flexibility to engage with the necessary service and expertise, without forcing commitments to more than you need.
-This new model of delivering services is exceptionally compatible with our platform, so we’re proud to launch ObjectRocket® Database-as-a-Service Service Block.
+This new model of delivering services is exceptionally compatible with our platform, so we’re proud to launch the ObjectRocket® Database-as-a-Service Service Block.
 Whatever data journey your company is on, Service Blocks provide both the foundational services that we recommend to build and maintain a robust data environment and the services to then transform and modernize your data.